Gin pole

-A gin pole is a pivoting mast supported by one or more guy-wires that uses a pulley or block and tackle mounted on its upper end to lift loads.
+A gin pole is a pivoting mast supported by one or more guy-wires (also known simply as guys) that uses a pulley or block and tackle mounted on its upper end to lift loads.
 The lower end is braced or set in a shallow hole and positioned so the upper end lies above the object to be lifted.
 The pole (also known as a mast, boom, or spar) is secured with three or more guys.
 These are manipulated to move the load laterally, with up and down controlled by the pulley or block.
 In tower construction, a gin pole can also be “jumped” up the completed sections of a tower to lift the higher sections into place.

 Etymology

 The gin pole is derived from a gyn, and considered a form of derrick, called a standing derrick or pole derrick, distinguished from sheers (or shear legs) by having a single boom rather than a two-legged one.